ElasticEmail/elasticemail-go/docs/SubaccountEmailSettings.md

 HasPoolName returns a boolean if a field has been set.

+### GetValidSenderDomainOnly

+`func (o *SubaccountEmailSettings) GetValidSenderDomainOnly() bool`

+GetValidSenderDomainOnly returns the ValidSenderDomainOnly field if non-nil, zero value otherwise.

+### GetValidSenderDomainOnlyOk

+`func (o *SubaccountEmailSettings) GetValidSenderDomainOnlyOk() (*bool, bool)`

+GetValidSenderDomainOnlyOk returns a tuple with the ValidSenderDomainOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValidSenderDomainOnly

+`func (o *SubaccountEmailSettings) SetValidSenderDomainOnly(v bool)`

+SetValidSenderDomainOnly sets ValidSenderDomainOnly field to given value.

+### HasValidSenderDomainOnly

+`func (o *SubaccountEmailSettings) HasValidSenderDomainOnly() bool`

+HasValidSenderDomainOnly returns a boolean if a field has been set.

+### SetValidSenderDomainOnlyNil

+`func (o *SubaccountEmailSettings) SetValidSenderDomainOnlyNil(b bool)`

+ SetValidSenderDomainOnlyNil sets the value for ValidSenderDomainOnly to be an explicit nil

+### UnsetValidSenderDomainOnly
+`func (o *SubaccountEmailSettings) UnsetValidSenderDomainOnly()`

+UnsetValidSenderDomainOnly ensures that no value is present for ValidSenderDomainOnly, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)